mitchhentges/turaco/README.md

 1) To run it:
 	a) Unzip / untar the downloaded file
 	b) In a console / command prompt, go to the "jar" directory
-	c) From there: java -jar BExpred.jar
+	c) From there: java -jar turaco.jar
 	NOTE: You'll need to have the java runtime in your PATH, for windows users, it's somewhere in the System icon from the control panel (May be called "Environment Variables").
 For linux users running bash, it's